lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 This tool will create a scheduled 'cronjob' that will run every 15 minutes sampling the CPU temperature of the Raspberry Pi and capturing into logs.

 **If install/remove comands below stalls**
 sudo is waiting on your password.
+Type it in.

 **To Install**
 To Install the tool, run the command below in the Pisces Secure Shell (ssh):